-- You will be fighting Facebook best practices.
-As we’ve seen time and time again, their best practices do work over time.
+- You will be fighting Facebook’s best practices.
+As we’ve seen time and time again, their best practices do work overtime.

 - You will take a large number of significant edits across your entire account.

-- Facebook could potentially cap the number of campaigns that you are allowed to have in an account, and you have to rebuild again and then take the significant edits.
+- Facebook could potentially cap the number of campaigns that you are allowed to have in an account.
+Then, you have to rebuild again and take the significant edits.

-Our key takeaway on this transition is to take advantage of the months between now and September to gain a full understanding of how to use CBO efficiently across your accounts.
+Our key takeaway on this transition is to take advantage of the months between now and September.
+This will help you to gain a full understanding of how to use CBO efficiently across your accounts.
 Test and re-test structuring campaigns so you are not penalized with the mandatory migration in September.

 There is still a huge potential advantage to CBO.
-If marketers embrace CBO, it will be easier to maintain accounts, which means they may be able to hire lower cost staff to manage Facebook campaigns.
+If marketers embrace CBO, it will be easier to maintain accounts.
+This means they may be able to hire lower-cost staff to manage Facebook campaigns.
 This ultimately redirects capital back into top-of-funnel marketing.